redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 terminology.

 >4 Consider the discussion as ended.
+>
 >5 Continue and develop the work of the Party so as to explain from begin from 1903 down to _The Lessons of October_, and charge the Political Bureau to furnish all the propaganda organisations (Party schools and others) with the necessary explanations on the subjects; insert in the curricula of political instruction explanations of the petty-bourgeois nature of Trotskyism, etc.
+>
 >6 In addition to explanatory propaganda in the Party, the Young Communists, etc., a broad popular explanation of the deviations of Trotskyism is indispensable for the worker and the peasant masses.

-Disparagement Of Trotsky thus took a permanent place at the moment when the rulers were pretending to suspend it.
+Disparagement of Trotsky thus took a permanent place at the moment when the rulers were pretending to suspend it.
 Any objection or contradiction, which might be ascribed to Trotskyism by those who monopolised the power of public expression, incurred henceforth the most